About Mountain Lights

 Message

-I first discovered light as a medium after leaving art school, where I had studied and graduated with a bachelor’s degree in fine art.
-When in Australia, I worked for a company manufacturing display signs using a glowing ultra violet light whose properties I just loved.
-I choose to work with light because working with a medium that was so very pure and true enabled me to express so many of my ideas that filled my head and my sketchbooks.
+I first discovered light as a medium after graduating art school with a degree in fine art and then working in Australia as a research and development designer for a lighting company.
+I found myself doing that in Australia, manufacturing display signs using a glowing, ultraviolet plastic the properties of which I just loved.
+I work with light because working with a medium that is so very pure has enabled me to express many of my ideas that filled my head and my sketchbooks.

-In my early 40s, I began to create pieces using repurposed manufacturing components and light that became very personal.
-I realized that I had always been striving to be so different, to make my art different, but starting then I began looking for a shared experience.
-I’ve kept sketchbook journals for the last 40 years and had recorded moments and memories of feeling at one with the world – and I realized that could be expressed by light.
+In my early forties, I began making personal things using repurposed manufacturing components and light.
+I realized that I had always been striving to be so different, to make my art different; but starting then, I began looking for shared experience.
+I had recorded moments and memories of feeling at one with the world for the past 40 years—and I realized that could be expressed by light.